Human Services Foundation

 Although each professor will have guidelines for tests, assignments and papers, the following provides some general guidelines.
 Students are strongly encouraged to consult with individual professors for any variation from these overall guidelines.

-The HSF Program has a number of core courses, specific to the certificate and a few Liberal Studies/General Education courses which complement students' overall learning.
+The HSF program has a number of core courses, specific to the certificate and a few Interdisciplinary Studies/General Education courses complement students' overall learning.
 The courses are specifically designed to introduce students to the helping professions and to provide the basics for what students will need as they proceed with further study.
 Although some students will find some courses more interesting than others, ALL have a correlation, which when combined, will give the student a solid grounding as they apply for further education.

 - Students must attain a minimum passing grade in all courses as per the course outline.